krrish2006-git/weather-app/README.md

 ## 📌 OVERVIEW
 This is a Python-based weather application that fetches real-time weather data using an API and displays important details like temperature, humidity, and weather conditions.

+## 🎯 Objective
+The goal of this project is to practice API integration and build a real-world Python application that interacts with live data.

 ## 🚀 FEATURES
 - 🌍 Get real-time weather data
 - 🔍 Search weather by city